 This list shows the most common health conditions that could prevent someone from donating blood stem cells or bone marrow.
 Below the list is a searchable database where you can check if a specific condition not listed would prevent you from being a donor.
 If you are uncertain whether you would qualify or not, you can begin the registration process and the detailed health history questionnaire will help determine your suitability to donate.

-- If anaphylactic reaction to any allergen, anesthesia, or latex
+- If anaphylactic reaction or other serious reaction (such as severe hypotension / hypertension, or respiratory arrest) to any allergen, anesthesia, or latex

 - Other – If moderate to severe anemia requiring ongoing prescription medication.

 - If less than 12 months since the last severe attack requiring oral or IV steroids or emergency care.
 Also, if dependent on oral steroids.

 - Myasthenia Gravis